 LSE Impact Prize

-Applications are now open for the 2026 LSE Impact Prize, which recognises excellent engagement, impact, and impact culture across the School.
+Winners of the 2026 LSE Impact Prize, which recognises excellent engagement, impact, and impact culture across the School, will be presented at a special event on 24 June.

 These prizes showcase and celebrate the inspiring engagement and impact work achieved across the School